GIS Technology Vehicle

 Pictometry is a Rochester based company specializing in Aerial Photography, and producing images which can be linked to maps and other technology.

 This is just a general announcement for all municipal entities who currently use or are looking to get Pictometry in Monroe County.
 Currently, the libraries and applications are being hosted on the Monroe County Pictometry Online Servers.
-The 2012 image library is now available exclusively on the Pictometry Online system.
-If you are an authorized user and would like an account please contact Justin Cole at (585) 753-7504 or via email at email@example.com or your organization's Pictomety Administrator.
+The 2015 image library is now available exclusively on the Pictometry Online system.
+If you are an authorized user and would like an account please contact Scott McCarty at (585) 753-7502 or via email at firstname.lastname@example.org or your organization's Pictomety Administrator.
 Authorized users are from all Town and village governments, as well as fire, police, ambulance, and school districts.

 In mid-2013, the Monroe County GIS Services made a decision to migrate our web-based mapping platform from Adobe Flex to Geocortex.
 Geocortex is a web-mapping development platform created by a company called Latitude Geographics.
 Geocortex allows organizations that don’t have in-house code writing skills to develop advanced browser-based applications by utilizing preconfigured tools, widgets and viewers.
 Web map services are published through ArcGIS desktop and then imported into the Geocortex framework.
 Once a site has been built, you can then expand on it by using Workflow Designer to create more advanced querying tools and functionality.
 We also have the capability to generate detailed reports using Report Designer.
 A piece of functionality that has proven to be of great importance is the ability to link our map features to external databases.
 Our spatial and asset management databases both reside in Oracle making it a seamless integration into our mapping applications.